phaserjs/phaser/README.md

 * Groups can now be added to other Groups as children via group.add() and group.addAt()
 * Groups now have an 'alive' property, which can be useful when iterating through child groups with functions like forEachAlive.
 * Added a new Project Template "Full Screen Mobile" which you can find in the resources folder.
 Contains html / css / layout needed for a deployed Phaser game.
+* Body.speed - the current speed of the body.
+* Body.friction - This now replaces Body.drag and provides for a much smoother friction experience.
+* Body.sleeping - A Physics Body can now be set to 'go to sleep' if the velocity drops between the given range (sleepMin and sleepMax) for the given period of sleepDuration (see the new examples).

 New Examples: